 WorkInTexas.com can help federal contractors comply with many of the requirements of VEVRAA and Section 503 of the Rehabilitation Act.
 For more information, refer to Final Rules on VEVRAA and Section 503.

-When entering a new job order in WorkInTexas.com, Boards must ensure that appropriate staff indicates whether it is an FCJL job order.
+When entering a new job order in WorkInTexas.com, ES Supervisory staff must ensure that ES Merit staff indicates whether it is an FCJL job order.
 To find an FCJL job, go to Job Search Criteria—Advanced Search—Select “Yes” for Federal Contractor from the Preferred Employer Criteria section.

 C-505: Military Recruiting Job Orders

-Boards are encouraged to develop local partnerships with military recruiters to:
+Boards and ES Supervisory staff are encouraged to develop local partnerships with military recruiters to:

 develop WorkInTexas.com job orders for specific active and reserve component military occupations;